simon-p-r/yajwt/README.md

 ### jwt.verify(options, callback)

 (Asynchronous) If a callback is supplied, function acts asynchronously.
-Callback has err, valid signature (Synchronous) If a callback is not supplied, function acts synchronously.
-Returns true or false if valid or not
+Callback has err, valid signature

+(Synchronous) If a callback is not supplied, function acts synchronously.
+Returns true or false depending on whether token can be verified as valid